15 Fast-Growing Survival Vegetables for Your Crisis Garden

 Tip: Beets are rich in fibre, making them a great choice for healthy digestion.

-Leaf lettuce is a fast grower and can be continuously harvested by planting new seeds every few weeks.
+Leafy lettuce is a fast grower and can be continuously harvested by planting new seeds every few weeks.
 It's perfect for salads and sandwiches and grows best in cooler temperatures.

-The limitation is that lettuce does not grow well in summer, unless you grow it indoors.
+The limitation is that lettuce does not grow well in summer unless you grow it indoors.

-Harvest in about 30 days.
+Plus, you can harvest this fast-growing vegetable in about 30 days.

 Season: Spring and autumn